What Is Generative Engine Optimization? The Ecommerce Guide

 What generative engines read on a store

-• Consistency — the same price, claims, and specs on the page, in the feed, and in the schema.
-Contradictions read as unreliability.
+- Consistency — the same current price, claims, and specifications on the page, in the feed, and in structured data.
+Contradictions create ambiguity.

 How to measure GEO — the metric that matters